york-cs-dams/practicals/tools/clones/README.md

 ## Bonus Exercise: Making the clone detection tool even better

-Currently the `clones` tool has several defficiencies.
+Currently the `clones` tool has several deficiencies.
 Address the most obvious of these by:

 ### Listing **all** clones between every pair of files